Preston Haskell: Preston IV

 His son, Preston Haskell, IV moved to Moscow, Russia in 1992 to start the Haskell International Group.
 It began with real estate investment and property management, but by 1997 also operated restaurants and a furniture manufacturing company.
 He founded Haskell Vineyards in 2002 in South Africa after purchasing the 23-hectare (56.8 acre) Dombeya wine farm in Stellenbosch.

+Haskell also owns Auriant Mining, a Swedish company that owns a gold mining enterprise in the Republic of Tyva.

 While living in Moscow, the son met Belarus-born Alesia Vladimirovna in 2003, co-habitated in 2005, got engaged in 2007 and married in 2008.
 The union bore three children.
 The wife petitioned for divorce in 2016 due to infidelity and substance abuse.
 During divorce proceedings, Haskell claimed he was £50 million in debt and his current liquidity and cash flow problems that require two to three years to resolve.
 The court issued an order for interim support payments.
 Haskell supported his children and spouse in 2017 & 2018 and a financial settlement was postponed over a possible reconciliation.
 However, in January 2019 it was announced that there would be no reconciliation and his financial support ended.
 Court documents describe his attitude as "unremittingly punitive".
 At a hearing, he was ordered to pay £45,700 per month.
 Haskell paid just over half the amount ordered, and by August he was £310,000 in arrears.
 A six-day hearing occurred in August 2020 during which Haskell admitted to "mean and spiteful" behavior and that he had not disposed of any assets during his period of 'liquidity and cash flow problems'.
 Neither had he dismissed any members of his staff nor curtailed his vacation travels to numerous foreign destinations.
 A judge ordered Haskell to pay £647,000 within three weeks and a clean break settlement of £5.18 million within two years.
 In July 2021 he lost an appeal of the original court order and was given a six-week jail sentence if he returns to England.